FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  - https://app.powerbi.com/admin-portal/tenantSettings?experience=power-bi

 Scroll down in the **Tenant settings** page to the **Developer settings** section.
-Enabled the **Service Principals can use Fabric REST APIs** setting and configure it by adding the the **Fabric REST API Applications** group as shown in the following screenshot.
+Enabled the **Service Principals can use Fabric APIs** setting and configure it by adding the the **Fabric REST API Applications** group as shown in the following screenshot.

 <img src="./images/GettingStarted/media/image27.png" style="width:70%" />

 After a few minutes, you service principal should now be able to successfully execute calls on the Fabric REST APIs.
-Keep in mind that any Fabric REST call from a service principal that has not been cirrectly configured with  the **Service Principals can use Fabric REST APIs** setting will fail with a **401 Unauthorized** err.
+Keep in mind that any Fabric REST call from a service principal that has not been cirrectly configured with  the **Service Principals can use Fabric APIs** setting will fail with a **401 Unauthorized** err.

 ### Configure Azure DevOps Organization Permissions for the Service Principal